 The best pillow for neck and back pain depends on your body and how you sleep

 Different people require different things.
-To find the right pillow or bed you must consider past injuries, current medical conditions, fitness level, habits, and if you have arthritis.
-All of these effect the spine.
-Therefore, they affect how your body adapts to structural changes that result from a new pillow or bed.
-Bodies are unique.
+To find the right pillow or bed you must consider past injuries, current medical conditions, your fitness level, you health habits, and medical conditions, like arthritis.
+All of these affect the spine.
+Therefore, they affect how your body adapts to structural changes because bodies are unique.

-Based on x-rays I can predict what kind of pillow a client is sleeping on.
-Likely, I can also recommend a better choice.
-It is possible to forecast to someones response to a corrective orthopedic pillow.
-Adapting to a better pillow can take time.
-Discomfort is often an indicator of poor spinal mobility, not the sign of a bad pillow design.
-A supportive pillow is worth the money to support aging discs and to maintain and correct cervical curvatures.
+X-rays offer insight into what kind of pillow someone is sleeping on.
+Knowing a persons bone structure helps me recommend a better choice.
+It is possible to forecast someones response to a corrective orthopedic pillow.
+However, adapting to a better pillow can take time.
+Discomfort with a pillow or change is often an indicator of poor spinal mobility, not the sign of a bad pillow design.
+A supportive pillow is worth the money.
+It will support aging discs and maintain and correct spinal curvatures.

-COMFORT MAY NOT BE GOOD SUPPORT FOR YOUR SPINE
+COMFORT MAY NOT BE THE BEST SUPPORT FOR YOUR SPINE

 Therefore, the search for the best pillow and sleeping positions really comes down to doing what’s best for the body.
 What’s best for the body might not be as easy as buying a new pillow or bed.
 What’s best for the body is good support, spinal mobility, exercises and stretches.

 THE RIGHT PILLOW FOR BACK SLEEPERS

 If the goal of sleeping is to support the natural curves, then sleeping on your back with a pillow that encourages the natural curves would be best.
 However, the spine is not always mobile enough to move in a natural way.
 Some people with a history of whiplash, chronic neck pain, back pain or arthritis can not physically achieve this position.
 These people do well with help from a professional.